Shifted HSS solvers for the indefinite Helmholtz equation: HSS iteration for the shifted system

-The introduction of the ${\Hmixed}$ inner product is equivalent to formulating a preconditioned HSS method \cite{bertaccini2005preconditioned} using the Hermitian part of the matrix as the preconditioner.

-The optimal value of $\gamma$ for HSS iteration with the Hermitian part being the identity is $\gamma=1$, which converges in 1 iteration, but this is just equivalent to solving the original problem \eqref{eq:mixed}, and we have not gained anything.
-Instead, in this article we choose $\gamma = k$.
-In each iteration, we have to solve the shifted operator $kI + \Smixed$ which is more suited to multigrid than $I+\Smixed$; this is more clearly seen by inspecting the equivalent variational formulation below. \begin{definition}[$\gamma=k$ HSS iteration in mixed form] The $\gamma=k$ HSS iteration for the system \eqref{eq:mixed} produces a sequence $(\sigma_0,u_0),(\sigma_1,u_1),\ldots$, defined iteratively for $n>=0$ by finding $(\sigma_{n+1},u_{n+1})$ in $V_h\times Q_h$ such that \end{definition} To solve this system, we make use of the embedding property to deduce from \eqref{eq:HSS sigma} that
+This is expressed in variational formulation in the following definition. \begin{definition}[$\gamma=k$ HSS iteration in mixed form] The $\gamma=k$ HSS iteration for the system \eqref{eq:mixed} produces a sequence $(\sigma_0,u_0),(\sigma_1,u_1),\ldots$, defined iteratively for $n>=0$ by finding $(\sigma_{n+1},u_{n+1})$ in $V_h\times Q_h$ such that \end{definition} To solve this system, we make use of the embedding property to deduce from \eqref{eq:HSS sigma} that

 in the $L^2$ sense, where

 Using \eqref{eq:strong sigma} to eliminate $\sigma_{n+1}$ from \eqref{eq:HSS u} leads to a system of the form